-- 7.7 The proprietor of a licensed vehicle shall not cause or allow a vehicle to be used unless: - The driver of the vehicle holds a combined hackney carriage & private hire driver licence issued by the Council and they are insured by the proprietor to drive the vehicle. - No vehicle shall be used in the district as a private hire vehicle unless licensed by the Council.
+- 7.2 The licence holder shall not cause or allow a vehicle to be used unless the driver of the vehicle holds a combined hackney carriage & private hire driver licence issued by the Council and they are insured to drive the vehicle. - 7.3 A driver shall not at any time lend or give their badge or licence to any other person, except for the copy of the licence that is required by these conditions to be given to a private hire operator.